Slashdot Asks: Have Smartphones Destroyed a Generation?

 Bubonic plague destroyed a generation (Score:2)

 Always this way for the first generation...
-(Score:2)
+(Score:3)

 Major social changes can come from technological advance.